 Sioux Falls, SD 57197

-Augustana University is an Equal Opportunity Employer/Affirmative Action/Title IX Employer.
+Augustana University is an Equal Opportunity/Affirmative Action/Title IX Employer that seeks to recruit, develop and retain a talented and diverse workforce.
 Augustana University is committed to excellence through diversity and strongly encourages applications from the entire spectrum of a diverse community.
 Submission of official transcripts may be required upon employment.
+Finalist candidates must satisfactorily complete pre-employment background check.